openhab/openhab-docs/developers/bindings/thing-xml.md

 # Thing Type Definitions

 In order to work with things, some meta information about them is needed.
 This is provided through 'ThingType' definitions, which describe details about their functionality and configuration options.

-Technically, the thing types are provided by [ThingTypeProvider](https://github.com/eclipse/smarthome/blob/master/bundles/core/org.eclipse.smarthome.core.thing/src/main/java/org/eclipse/smarthome/core/thing/binding/ThingTypeProvider.java)s.
+Technically, the thing types are provided by `ThingTypeProvider`s (`org.eclipse.smarthome.core.thing.binding.ThingTypeProvider`).

-Eclipse SmartHome comes with an implementation of such a provider that reads XML files from the folder `ESH-INF/thing` of bundles.
+openHAB comes with an implementation of such a provider that reads XML files from the folder `ESH-INF/thing` of bundles.
 Although we refer to this XML syntax in the following, you also have the option to provide directly object model instances through your own provider implementation.

 The same applies for the channel types.
-The [ChannelTypeProvider](https://github.com/eclipse/smarthome/blob/master/bundles/core/org.eclipse.smarthome.core.thing/src/main/java/org/eclipse/smarthome/core/thing/type/ChannelTypeProvider.java) interface can be registered as OSGi service to provide channel types programmatically.
+The `ChannelTypeProvider` interface can be registered as OSGi service to provide channel types programmatically.
 When implementing a dynamic `ThingTypeProvider` you can also refer to the channel types that are defined inside XML files.

 ## Things

 Things represent devices or services that can be individually added to, configured or removed from the system.
 They either contain a set of channels or a set of channel groups.
 A bridge is a specific type of thing as it can additionally provide access to other Things as well.
 Which Things can be associated through which bridge type is defined within the description of a thing:

 ```xml